CLAUDIOPINHEIRO/EDA_Financial_Markets_Development/README.md

 ## Feedback

 The first visualisation ([index1.html](https://github.com/MertonBoerlin/EDA_Financial_Markets_Development/blob/master/index1.html)) was shared in the udacity forum as well as with three friends from a shared coworking space.

-There was positive and negative feedback.
-Suggestions for improvement were:

-- label the y-axis
-- convert data from overall price to daily change
+In the Udacity Forum, no written Feedback was received in the feedback-thread.

+When I asked three friends to review the visualisation, there was positive and negative oral feedback.
+Positive feedback was received from Reviewer A. Reviewer A liked the overall strategy, to look at the development of financial markets through the lens of different currencies and gave a thumbs up!

+When giving Reviewer B and Reviewer C the choice between a visualisation of the overall development vs. the daily change of the financial markets, both were in favor of daily change.
+Hence, the converted data portraying the daily change was used in the final visualisation.

-Through the help of a truly awesome udacity forum mentor, some debugging in regard to object constancy was implemented.
+Through the help of a truly awesome udacity forum mentor, some debugging in regard to object constancy was also implemented.
+Before, object constancy was not implemented the right was, adding another line and not adjusting the existing line of a financial market accordingly.

 ## References